-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision There are robust procedures in place to support all our pupils through their key transition phases.
+There are robust procedures in place to support all our pupils through their key transition phases.
 Primary children visit Launceston College and Budehaven Community School for specific events e.g. sports.
 Secondary staff may visit the Year 6 pupils prior to transition.
 Induction days for Year 6 students are arranged at their designated secondary placement; Launceston College, Budehaven Community School at Bude or Sir James Smith's Community School at Camelford.
 Secondary placements in Launceston College invite specific students to attend summer school.
 Regular transition sessions are arranged for children in each year group to experience their new class and meet their new class teacher.
 Pre-School children work closely with Class 1 all year and are invited into school for a session each Friday during the second half of the Summer term.
 We also have a full day for transition towards the end of the Summer term.
+Class teachers may teach certain subjects to different classes according to the teacher's individual strengths e.g. PE, French.
 Extra transition days and meetings with the SEND department are arranged for those children with additional needs.
 Communication with the transition schools is robust.
 There is an Area Resource base at both Budehaven Community School and Launceston College for those with more complex needs.
 Where necessary our pupils will be supported by a TAC meeting to ensure transition is robust and meets the individual's needs.
 Enhanced transitional support is arranged for pupils who require more than the general 'fly up' days offered.
 During these sessions, the pupil may be accompanied by a member of staff e.g. SENDCo or their parents, as deemed appropriate.